Snap earnings post higher-than-expected revenue, user growth

 It also championed other new ideas, such as augmented reality "filters" that add computer graphics to a photo or video, and "stories," groups of photos or videos strung together.

-In the year since it went public, Snap has struggled to grow.
+In the year since it went public, Snap has struggled to grow or show a profit.
 The company blamed some of the struggles on its app, which is notoriously hard to use.

 The company has redesigned its app to give it a personalized feel and a focus on friends who post news.